The key graduate employers in hospitality, leisure and tourism

-The key graduate employers in hospitality, leisure and tourism

 As this is a smaller area of work, graduates usually start in entry-level roles rather than joining a graduate scheme.
 You’ll need great organisation and communication skills as well as technical knowledge to work in event management.

 - Reed Exhibitions manages more than 500 events in 30 countries each year.
 It employs 3,900 people worldwide in events and operations, sales and business development, marketing, IT and digital, and finance.

 - Clarion Events started in 1947 and now has 500 employees based in nine offices around the world, with hundreds of thousands of people visiting their events each year.
 Entry-level roles are available in a range of areas and locations.

 - Zibrant is a global event management agency.
 It doesn’t run a formal graduate scheme but recruits for a range of roles that might be suitable for graduates, such as sales manager, project manager and venue sourcing consultant.

 - Sodexo develops and delivers a range of services, including catering and events.
 It has 420,000 employees around the world, including facilities managers, prison custody officers, supply chain consultants and finance managers.
 It also hires events managers to work in various locations across the UK.

 Whether you want to run your own cinema or help manage a top visitor attraction, there are plenty of graduate employment options in this industry.

 - Camp America holds annual recruitment fairs in the UK to hire candidates to work at its nine-week summer camps in a variety of roles across the USA.

 - Centre Parcs provides short break holidays in five forest locations around the UK.
 Various roles are available for graduates in the head office and the holiday villages.

-- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages more than 220 sporting and leisure facilities, including the London Aquatics Centre.
+- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages more than 200 sporting and leisure facilities, including the London Aquatics Centre.
 The two-year trainee management scheme is open to graduates and those with equivalent qualifications, and gives an insight into both the operational and business side of the leisure industry.
 Entry-level roles are available in events, customer service, sales and fitness instruction among others.